aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 Import [SWBv2 Postman Collection](./SWBv2.postman_collection.json).
 Instructions for how to import a collection is [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman)

 #### Onboard hosting account
+Start by going over to `solutions/swb-ui` and run `rushx start`.
+This will allow you to access the SWB UI by going to `http://localhost:3000` in your web browser.
+From here, click `Login` and setup your admin user (a temporary password should have been sent to the rootUserEmail defined in your `<STAGE>.yaml` file).
+Once logged in, go to dev tools and grab the accessToken in localStorage.
+This will need to be added to all POSTMAN request headers as `Authorization`.

 Use POSTMAN or your favorite API client to hit this API.
 Remember to replace `API_URL` with the `APIGatewayAPIEndpoint` when you deployed SWBv2 to your main account.

 In POSTMAN this is the `Create Hosting Account` API